 - Turn on GSSMO for your account:

-- From the dashboard, click Apps G Suite Gmail User settings.
+- From the dashboard, click Apps G Suite Gmail Advanced settings.

-- In the G Suite Sync section, check Enable G Suite Sync for Microsoft Outlook for my users.
+- In the G Suite Sync section, check the Enable G Suite Sync for Microsoft Outlook for my users box.

 - Click Save.